Bioblitz Guide

 A bioblitz is a communal effort to record as many species within a designated location and time period as possible.

 Bioblitzes are great ways to engage the public to connect to their environment while generating useful data for science and conservation.
-They are also an excuse for naturalists, scientists, and curious members of the public to meet in person in the great outdoors and are a lot of fun!
+They are also an excuse for naturalists, scientists, and curious members of the public to meet in person in the great outdoors, and they're a lot of fun!

 Why should I use iNaturalist for my bioblitz?